Semidefinite approximations for bicliques and biindependent pairs: Complexity results.

-\begin{proof} We show that it is NP-hard to check any of the equalities (i)-(v) for the class of bipartite graphs that are of the form $H_G$ (as in Definition \ref{defHG}) for some graph $G$ with $|E|=\frac{1}{4}|V|(|V|-2)$.
+\begin{corollary} Given a bipartite graph $G$ it is NP-hard to decide whether any of the following equalities holds. \begin{description} \item[(i)] $g(G)=\gbal(G)$. \item[(ii)]$h(G)=\hbal(G)$. \item[(iii)] $h(G)=\frac{1}{4}\alpha(G)$. \item [(iv)] $\frac{1}{2}\sqrt{g(G)}=\frac{1}{4}\alpha(G)$. \item[(v)] $h(G)={1\over 2}\sqrt{g(G)}$. \end{description} \end{corollary} \proof{Proof.} We show that it is NP-hard to check any of the equalities (i)-(v) for the class of bipartite graphs that are of the form $H_G$ (as in Definition \ref{defHG}) for some graph $G$ with $|E|=\frac{1}{4}|V|(|V|-2)$.
 The key fact is that, for bipartite graphs of the form $H_G$, any of the assertions (i)-(v) is equivalent to $\alpha(H_G)=\alphabal(H_G)$; this was shown in Corollary \ref{coro-H} for (i)-(ii) and in relation (\ref{eqrel2}) for (iii)-(iv), and one can easily verify that (v) implies (i).
-Then the corollary follows using Theorems \ref{theorem-half-clique-edge} and~\ref{theo-equiv-H} together with hardness of HALF-SIZE-CLIQUE. \end{proof}
+Then the corollary follows using Theorems \ref{theorem-half-clique-edge} and~\ref{theo-equiv-H} together with hardness of HALF-SIZE-CLIQUE. \endproof

-\begin{remark} The hardness results in Corollary \ref{coro-complexity} hold in fact for a broader class of bipartite graph parameters.
+\begin{remark} {\em The hardness results in Corollary \ref{coro-complexity} hold in fact for a broader class of bipartite graph parameters.
 For this consider a bivariate function $f:\R^2_+\to \R$ that satisfies the condition

 and define the corresponding graph parameter

 Using relation (\ref{eqf}) one can check the inequalities ${\alphabal(G)\over 4}\le f(G)\le {\alpha(G)\over 4}$ and the equivalence $f(G)={\alpha(G)\over 4} \Longleftrightarrow \alpha(G)=\alphabal(G).$ Using Theorem \ref{theo-equiv-H}, it follows that computing $f(\cdot)$ is NP-hard (already for the bipartite graphs of the form $H_G$ for some graph $G$ with ${|V|(|V|-2)}/4$ edges).